ZoomInfo

 • Interactive reports and customizable dashboards

-• Self-serve analytics interface for non-technical users
+• Self-serve analytics interface accessible to non-technical users

 Learn More About Mixpanel